DynamicsAndNeuralSystems/Directed_information_fMRI/README.md

 Parcellated data (in the 68-region Desikan-Killiany atlas) are included in the [data/](https://github.com/DynamicsAndNeuralSystems/Homotopic_FC_HCP/tree/main/data/) directory for reproducibility.

-### Brain maps of geometric embedding
+### Brain maps of physical embedding

-We examined two aspects of geometric embedding in the cortex: structural connectivity and Euclidean distance between homotopic region-region pairs.
+We examined two aspects of physical embedding in the cortex: structural connectivity and Euclidean distance between homotopic region-region pairs.
-For structural connectivity, we used the group-averaged structural connectome from the same $N=207$ HCP participants as the fMRI dataset included in the [ENIGMA Toolbox](https://enigma-toolbox.readthedocs.io/en/latest/pages/05.HCP/).
+For structural connectivity, we used the group-averaged structural connectome (estimated from diffusion-weighted MRI tractography) from the same $N=207$ HCP participants as the fMRI dataset included in the [ENIGMA Toolbox](https://enigma-toolbox.readthedocs.io/en/latest/pages/05.HCP/).

 To compute the physical distance between each homotopic region--region pair, we calculated the Euclidean distance between centroid vertices (on the pial surface) per region in the [`fsaverage` template space](https://surfer.nmr.mgh.harvard.edu/fswiki/FsAverage) from FreeSurfer.

 Parcellated data (in the 68-region Desikan-Killiany atlas) are included in the [data/](https://github.com/DynamicsAndNeuralSystems/Homotopic_FC_HCP/tree/main/data/) directory for reproducibility.